EUROMAMMALS/eurodeer_db/documentation/database_dictionary/README.md

 database including a data dictionary generator as well as a database size report.
-This is a slightly adjusted python script derived from pypostgreports (https://github.com/kylejmcintyre/pypostgreports.git) and includes guidelines for how to transform the html to a well formatted pdf.
+This is a slightly adjusted python script derived from pypostgreports (https://github.com/kylejmcintyre/pypostgreports.git) and includes guidelines for how to transform the html-report to a well formatted pdf.

 Note that the data dictionary is intended for Postgres instances